A young man speaks into a microphone on a darkened stage.

 Approximately $8 million

-Amount of funding of arts education projects annually.
+Amount of arts education funding for lifelong learning projects annually.